Simulate a cluster with ocelot¶

 A basic simulated cluster¶

-cluster = SimulatedCluster(random_seed=42, parameters=parameters)
+cluster = SimulatedCluster(random_seed=42, parameters=parameters, features=features)

 cluster.make()